-For a simple plum dessert fruit can be drizzled with honey and baked in the oven until soft or alternatively you can stew plums gently on top of the stove with a little sugar and water.
-The cooked plums can then be kept in then fridge and served with yoghurt for breakfast or ice cream for dessert.
+For a simple dessert, plums can be drizzled with honey and baked in the oven until soft or alternatively you can stew plums gently on top of the stove with a little sugar and water.
+The cooked plums can then be kept in then fridge and served with yogurt for breakfast or ice cream for dessert.

 Best plum recipes